clarxxinn/clarxxinn/README.md

 Outside of coding, you’ll find me watching anime, playing video games, or working on personal projects.
 I also love sharing tech content and learning new things.

 **Fun Facts:**
 - I don’t like coffee, but I love tea!
-- **One Punch Man** is my favorite anime.